grafana/alloy/docs/design/908-proposal-process.md

 being proposed, why it is being proposed, and any relevant details that may guide the public discussion towards consensus.

+Proposal authors may skip straight to creating a design document for their proposal if they know one will be needed.
+If in doubt, it's better to create a proposal issue first.

 Any existing issue can be turned into a proposal by adding a `proposal` label.

 ### Compatibility